-During my five-year tenure at the School of the Art Institute of Chicago (SAIC), I developed a plethora of print and digital projects while growing a coordinator position with one support staff into a four-person inhouse design group focused primarily on the Operations department, aka Instructional Resources & Facilities Management (IRFM).
+During my five-year tenure at the School of the Art Institute of Chicago (SAIC), I developed a plethora of print, digital, and spacial projects while growing a coordinator position with one support staff into a four-person inhouse design group focused primarily on the Operations department, aka Instructional Resources & Facilities Management (IRFM).
 Here are some of my favs.

 Interactive Campus Map

 In 2014, the school rolled out two large touch screen televisions.
 Since no one at the time was making content specifically for this technology, I saw an opportunity to create an interactive map for our campus lobbies and enlisted Cristian Morales-Alvarez to help design and code.
 The end product was created with a combination of BrightSigns technology, Illustrator and After Effects.

 The above video is a simulation of the interactions as well as footage of me interacting with it.
 Here’s a link to an early iteration in HTML5 and a homage to Roger Brown.